 SIGNATURE BEVERAGES

-2. All signature beverages must contain coffee
+2. All signature beverages must contain coffee.

-3. Any ingredients may be used in the signature beverage preparation except alcohol, alcohol extracts or byproducts, or controlled or illegal substances.
+3. Any ingredient may be used in the signature beverage preparation except alcohol, alcohol extracts or byproducts, or controlled or illegal substances.
 If these substances are found in the beverage, the respective team will be disqualified from the competition.

 COMPETITION GUIDELINES: